wp-plugins/events-made-easy/readme.txt

 * Bugfix: #_EVENTDETAILS has never been working (#_NOTES and #_DETAILS did work ok)

 = 1.0.18 =
+* Improvement: the booking list format (used with #_BOOKINGS) now also supports #ESC_* for placeholders, so you can safely use shortcodes (like conditional tags) inside it
 * Bugfix: make drop down postbox expanding work again

 = 1.0.17 =